Brisbane Showgrounds: History

 The Walter Burnett Building was designed by architects Hulme and Webster and is adjacent the Frank Nicklin Pavilion (honouring Queensland Premier Frank Nicklin) which accommodates fine arts exhibitions.
 The auditorium of the Walter Burnett Building seats 1000 people and is equipped with a stage and dance floor.
 Besides its importance to the annual Exhibition, the building is in constant use for all sorts of activities, including expositions, balls and conferences.
 It was also the venue for the first public airing of the Fitzgerald Inquiry Report on corruption in Queensland, on 3 July 1989.

 In 2008, Bowen Hills – including the area of the Brisbane Exhibition Grounds – was declared an Urban Development Area under the Urban Land Development Act 2007 (replaced by the Economic Development Act 2012, with the term Priority Development Area superseding the term Urban Development Area).

-The RNA launched a project to redevelop the showgrounds and in 2009 selected property and infrastructure company, Lend Lease, as their redevelopment partner.
-In 2010, the RNA and Lend Lease unveiled plans for the Brisbane Showgrounds Regeneration Project, a redevelopment of 5.5 ha of the 22 ha site; comprising an upgrade to the showgrounds' facilities and the inclusion of new office, retail and residential spaces.
+The RNA launched a project to redevelop the showgrounds and in 2009 selected property and infrastructure company, Lendlease, as their redevelopment partner.
+In 2010, the RNA and Lendlease unveiled plans for the Brisbane Showgrounds Regeneration Project, a redevelopment of 5.5 ha of the 22 ha site; comprising an upgrade to the showgrounds' facilities and the inclusion of new office, retail and residential spaces.
 This involved the demolition and clearing of various buildings and areas – mostly concentrated in the southeastern portion of the site (bounded by Alexandria Street, St Pauls Terrace, Costin Street, Constance Street and Gregory Terrace).
 Buildings and areas demolished or removed by 2015 included: the Frank Nicklin Pavilion, Walter Burnett Building and Auditorium, Agricultural Hall and Douglas Wadley Pavilion, Frank Robertson Pavilion, Building No.4, Main Parade Food Stall and Show Time Snack Bar, Agricultural Street Bar, Machinery Street Fish Place, Agricultural Open Area, Industrial Open Area, Police Exhibit and chairlift.
 The plans for the project were approved in 2010 and construction began in April 2011.
 The project is expected to take 15 years to complete, at a projected cost of $2.9 billion.